sandtechnology/ContainerMinecartEntityLoopFix/README.md

       3. ...

-The problem is happened there, it uses the same method which use to remove entity normally (like kill, break action), so there is no way to know if this entity was removed due to chunk loading from its side, so entity will do the normal logic like it was, in vanilla, it's okay since all the changes just happened in memory and chunk has been saved to disk, but in modded server, this can be a big problem.
+The problem is happened there, it uses the same method which use to remove entity normally (like kill, break action), so there is no way to know if this entity was removed due to chunk unloading from its side, so entity will does the normal logic, in vanilla, it's okay since all the changes just happened in memory and chunk has been saved to disk, but in modded server, this can be a big problem.

 For Minecart which having container, it will drop items in its container when it was broke or killed, so does it in unloading, what if a mod getting block or entity in this chunk this time?
 It will cause chunk load for unloading chunk, so a perfect dead loop raised and will nearly kill your server, but lucky, this is not a silent kills, it will also raise log spam for duplicated uuid in minecraft:item like that:
 ```

 [Server thread/WARN] [net.minecraft.world.server.ServerWorld/]: Trying to add entity with duplicated UUID 68e9dfd6-b738-459f-87df-f2227281f1bf.
 Existing minecraft:item#3732, new: minecraft:item#3760